prometheus/docs/content/docs/operating/configuration.md

 # `https://kubernetes.default.svc`.
 Supports multiple HA API servers.
 api_servers:
   - [<host>]

+# The Kubernetes role of entities that should be discovered.
+role: <role>

 # Run in cluster.
 This will use the automounted CA certificate and bearer
 # token file at /var/run/secrets/kubernetes.io/serviceaccount/ in the pod.